infernet-h2020/pfam_interactions/README.md

 ## Contents

 * db/ contains the **benchmark tables** (interaction\_database/) mapping each Pfam domain or pair of Pfam domains to the respective PDB structures.
+It is also the location where helper files from Pfam are downloaded (external\_resources/)

 * src/ contains the **dca2pdb** tool suite, which allows a direct mapping of any DCA prediction based on Pfam's multiple sequence alignments to the chosen PDB structure

 * examples/ contains several **examples** for the correct use of all dca2pdb options (please refer to src/README.md)

+* .cache/ is the location where dca2pdb will store precomputed results to speed up further queries

 ## Installation